bitsof/bitsof/ai-knowledge/drafting-process.md

    tags: ["tag1", "tag2", "tag3"]
    keywords: ["primary-keyword", "secondary-keyword-1", "secondary-keyword-2"]
    author: "Author Name"
+   image: {
+     url: "/images/image-name.jpg",
+     alt: "Descriptive alt text for the image"
+   }
    ---
    ```

-5. **Building the Site**
-   - Run `npm run build` to generate the static site
-   - This will process all blog posts in the `/src/content/blog/` directory
-   - The build process:
-     - Creates pages based on the Astro content collection
-     - Processes frontmatter and markdown content
-     - Applies the BlogPost layout to each post

-6. **Quality Control**
+5. **Quality Control**
-   - Always preview the site before final deployment
-   - Verify that the generated blog post renders correctly
+   - Verify that the blog post content and formatting is correct
-   - Check that all links, images, and embedded content work properly
+   - Check that all links, images, and embedded content references are accurate
-   - Ensure metadata appears correctly in the page source
+   - Ensure metadata in the frontmatter is complete and correctly formatted
+   - Confirm all referenced images exist in the proper location

 ## Content Location Guidelines